NicoHood/GPGit/Readme.md

 The script also supports [uploading to Github](https://developer.github.com/v3/repos/releases/) directly.
 Create a new Github token first and then follow the instructions of the script.
 How to generate a Github token:
 * Go to ["Settings - Personal access tokens"](https://github.com/settings/tokens)
-* Generate a new token with permissions "public_repo" and "admin:gpg_key"
+* Generate a new token with permissions "public_repo" and "admin:gpg_key".
+In order to access private repositories you must allow access to the whole "repo" scope.
 * Store it safely

 # Appendix